CameronStorer/LaTech-SMP-Container-Stack/README.md

 # LaTech SMP Container Stack

 The full docker container stack for the [Louisiana Tech University Minecraft sever](https://latechsmp.net).
+Created by Cameron Storer, homelabber since 2023, this container fleet is tried and true for server stability and fun times.

 Containers available from this config include: